 The NGO sector is another good source for clients where a variety of contraceptives are offered.
 In most countries, COCs and male condoms (both 98 percent), injectables (95 percent), IUDs (92 percent), implants (90 percent), ECs (87 percent), and POPs (83 percent) can be found through the NGO sector.
 Vasectomy (62 percent) and tubal ligations (60 percent) are offered less frequently.
-Female condoms (68 percent), calendar-based methods (62 percent), vaginal contraceptive rings (10 percent), and contraceptive patches (7 percent) are not as commonly found at NGO facilities.
-An average of eight of 13 methods are available in the NGO sector, and 85 percent of NGO facilities offer five of the most common methods.
+Female condoms (69 percent), calendar-based methods (62 percent), vaginal contraceptive rings (10 percent), and contraceptive patches (7 percent) are not as commonly found at NGO facilities.
+An average of eight of 13 methods are available in the NGO sector, and five of the most common methods can be found in the NGO sector in 85 percent of reporting countries.